withastro/docs/src/pages/en/guides/deploy.md

 You can deploy an Astro site to a number of hosts quickly using either their website's dashboard UI or a CLI.

 :::note
-If you have enabled [SSR (server-side rendering)](/en/guides/server-side-rendering/) in your Astro project, make sure you have:
+Before deploying your Astro site with [SSR (server-side rendering)](/en/guides/server-side-rendering/) enabled, make sure you have:

-    - installed the appropriate adapter to your project dependencies
+    - installed the [appropriate adapter](/en/guides/server-side-rendering/#enabling-ssr-in-your-project) to your project dependencies
     - added the adapter to your `astro.config.mjs` file's import and default export
 :::